hugoam/two/README.md

 # [reflection](docs/reflection.md)
 Everything starts with your code : the domain specific problem you want to solve, the application business logic.
-In mud we start here, and not in intricate hierarchies of classes and components to inherit.
-As such mud is more alike to a programming language/idiom than a framework.
+In two we start here, and not in intricate hierarchies of classes and components to inherit.
+As such two is more alike to a programming language/idiom than a framework.

 ```c++
 namespace app